The efficacy of tournament designs

 where $\texttt{skill}$ is a parameter and \texttt{rank(A)} and \texttt{rank(B)} denote the positions of the two players in the real power ranking, respectively.
 In the first theoretical scenario, even the weakest player has a reasonable chance to win against the strongest player ($\texttt{skill}=1$).
 In the third, only top players can compete with the best ($\texttt{skill}=10$).
 The middle models a transition between these two extremities ($\texttt{skill}=5$).
-In each case, a random real number \texttt{roll} is drawn uniformly between $0$ and $1$ to decide the outcome of a match.
-Let \texttt{rank(A)} and \texttt{rank(B)} represent the positions of the two players in the real power ranking, respectively.
-The result of the match between players $A$ and $B$ is determined by the following formula:

-If the condition holds, that is, the value of \texttt{roll} is higher than the constant on the right hand side, player $A$ wins, otherwise player $B$ wins.
 For instance, if $A$ is the strongest player and $B$ is the second one under $\texttt{skill}=10$, then the former wins with a probability of 60\%.
 On the other hand, the winning probability of player $A$ is reduced to 51\% if $\texttt{skill} = 1$.
 If rank difference would indicate a negative probability, it is treated as an impossible event.
 Similarly, if rank difference leads to a winning probability greater than 1, it is considered to be a sure event.